Jane Austen's House

 A stone's throw from the Winchester Cathedral is Jane Austen's House, where Jane Austen, one of England's best loved authors, spent her...

-Winchester College gives you a rare chance to nosey around a prestigious English private school.
+Winchester College delivers a rare chance to nosey around a prestigious English private school.
 It was set up by William Wykeham, Bishop of Winchester in 1393, 14 years after he founded Oxford's New College.
-Hour-long guided tours trail through the school's medieval core, taking in the 14th-century Gothic chapel, complete with wooden vaulted roof, the dining room (called College Hall), and a vast 17th-century open classroom (called School), where exams are still held.
-It's all deeply atmospheric and unshakably affluent; a revealing insight into how the other half learns.
-Tours start from the Porter's Lodge.
+Hour-long guided tours take in the 14th-century Gothic chapel, complete with wooden vaulted roof, the dining room (called College Hall), and a vast 17th-century open classroom (called School), where exams are still held.
+A revealing insight into how the other half learns.